 “If tempers flare, your next thought must be to remain calm,” says White, consider how you would feel if you’d received the same news.

-“Empathise, but don’t do it in a way that seems insincere,” she advises.
-“Plan for potential aggressive behaviour and think through alternate paths to get you to a better solution if the conversation goes that route.”
+“Empathize, but don’t do it in a way that seems insincere,” she advises.
+“Plan for potential aggressive behavior and think through alternate paths to get you to a better solution if the conversation goes that route.”